 Facing PTSD & Depression, Trafficked Victims Don’t Get Support

-Psychological evaluation and psychiatric assessment revealed that all survivors (100%) displayed feelings of loneliness, helplessness, rejection and social anxiety.
-It also showed that 87.3% had dysthymia while 12.7% were diagnosed with depression which is significantly high compared to general population (1.8%).
+Psychological evaluation and psychiatric assessment revealed that all survivors (100%) displayed feelings of loneliness, helplessness, rejection, and social anxiety.
+It also showed that 87.3% had dysthymia while 12.7% were diagnosed with depression which is significantly high compared to the general population (1.8%).

 Dysthymia is chronic state where symptoms linger for two years or more with episodes of major depression, and is a typical consequence of trauma.
 Such a person experiences listlessness, fatigue, restlessness, feelings of hopelessness, lack of self-worth, guilt and recurrent thoughts of suicide and death.
 It would be challenging for a person to build or respond to relationships, to take care of oneself, to avail opportunities for one’s advancement or respond to any rehabilitation services for their skills building or livelihood.

 That the subjects of the health study had all been through living in shelter homes for several months and years where they were given rehabilitation services and yet suffered from such chronic health problems indicate lack of quality services in these rehabilitation homes.

 Tests for HIV, Pregnancy, But What About Mental Health?